Ferran Torres: Senior

-Early senior career
+2020–2022: Early senior career

 Just 16 days after signing for Manchester City, Torres was called up to the senior Spain national team for the first time.
 He debuted against Germany in the UEFA Nations League on 3 September 2020, playing the full 90 minutes in a 1–1 away draw and setting up a pre-assist for Spain's last minute equaliser.
 Three days later, Torres scored his first senior international goal in a 4–0 win over Ukraine.
 On 17 November 2020, he scored his first international hat-trick in a 6–0 victory over Germany.

-UEFA Euro 2020

 On 24 May 2021, Torres was included in Spain's 24-man squad for UEFA Euro 2020.
 He scored the third goal of the Euro 2020 final 16 in the 76th minute of the game against Croatia, resulting in a 5–3 victory on 28 June.

 On 6 October, Torres scored both goals in Spain's 2–1 away victory over reigning European Champions Italy in the semi-finals of the 2020–21 UEFA Nations League.
 In the final four days later, Spain suffered a 2–1 defeat against France.
 With two goals, he was the joint–top scorer of the Nations League Finals, along with France's Karim Benzema and Kylian Mbappé, with the latter winning the Top Scorer Trophy due to having also provided two assists.

+On 11 November 2022, Torres was selected in the Spanish squad for the 2022 FIFA World Cup in Qatar and scored his first ever World Cup brace against Costa Rica in a 7–0 victory.